costpetrides/Fluid-Dynamics-Navier-Stokes/README.md

 </p>
 ---

+# 2. Forcing

-# 2. Kelvin-Helmholtz Instability Simulation
+# 3. Kelvin-Helmholtz Instability Simulation

 ## Introduction
 This repository contains also a Python script designed to simulate the Kelvin-Helmholtz instability, a fascinating fluid dynamic phenomenon that occurs when there is velocity shear in a single continuous fluid, or between two fluids.